torontojs/blog/src/content/blog/2024/10/tjs_blog.md

 # Contribute

-want to contribute to the blog?? we are now live!!! want to write for us?? submit a proposal through [our Github repo](https://github.com/torontojs/blog/blob/main/src/content/docs/contributing.md) and following our contributing guide!
+want to write for us?? submit a proposal through [our Github repo](https://github.com/torontojs/blog/blob/main/src/content/docs/contributing.md) and follow our contributing guide!